dhruvg415/DS340Project/README.md

 # DS340Project
-DS 340W Project for the fall 2024 semester
+This project explores different deep learning methods to analyze historical and current basketball player data and come up with positional rankings for the 2024 fantasy basketball season.